RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - Record of re-key

-- All records related to certificate revocation, whether generated directly on the CA or generated as part of a related external system or process
+- All records related to certificate status changes (e.g., revocation, suspension, or restoration) whether generated directly on the CA or generated as part of a related external system or process

 - Subscriber identity authentication data as per Section 3.2.3